gavinkendall/autoscreen/readme.txt

 Setting "limit" tells Auto Screen Capture to keep taking screenshots until a specified number of "cycles" has been reached.
 For example, a limit of 3 will be three cycles.

+(You can also use the "-limit" command line argument.)

 This means that screenshots will continue to be taken until Auto Screen Capture reaches the 3rd cycle.

+With an interval set for 30 seconds the application will ...
+1) Wait for 30 seconds (which completes the 1st cycle)
+2) Take screenshots
+3) Wait for another 30 seconds (to complete the 2nd cycle)
+4) Take screenshots
+5) Wait for another 30 seconds (to complete the 3rd cycle)
+6) Stop taking screenshots

 With an interval set for 30 seconds and Initial Capture enabled the application will ...
-1) Take the first round of screenshots
+1) Take screenshots
 2) Wait for 30 seconds (which completes the 1st cycle)
-3) Take the next round of screenshots
+3) Take screenshots
-4) Wait for 30 seconds (to complete the 2nd cycle)
+4) Wait for another 30 seconds (to complete the 2nd cycle)
-5) Take the next round of screenshots
+5) Take screenshots
-6) Wait for 30 seconds (to complete the 3rd cycle)
+6) Wait for another 30 seconds (to complete the 3rd cycle)
 7) Stop taking screenshots

 This gives you three cycles.
 When you look at the Screenshots module you will see three sets of screenshots taken with a 30 second interval in between each set.

-(You can also use the "-limit" command line argument.)

 Enabling the "Apply this label to each screenshot" option and entering a label in the text field will assign the provided text to each screenshot taken.
 This is useful for when you want to filter your screenshots by a particular label.
 A label can represent whatever you feel is necessary and important.
 For example, you could use a label to represent the name of a project you're currently working on.
 When you start working on a new project you then change the label to represent the name of the new project.

 Auto Screen Capture will keep track of what screenshots were taken during the time a label was applied.

 As of version 2.2.3.1 a label can be selected from the "Apply Label" system tray icon menu.